Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 From its soaring mountain peaks to its pristine beaches, Papua New Guinea (PNG) has plenty to offer travelers from all over the world.
 Before you visit this breathtaking country, it’s a good idea to invest in the right travel insurance policy to keep you safe on the journey.

-Coverage varies from insurer to insurer, but things to look for in a policy include:
+Depending on your itinerary and your activity schedule, coverage varies from insurer to insurer.
+But some main things to look for in any policy include:

 - Overseas medical expenses.
 If you get sick or injured while overseas, your insurer can pay your medical bills.
 At the bare minimum, get a policy that covers hospital expenses, ambulance rides and medications.
 More comprehensive policies will also cover medical evacuation and repatriation in case you need to be flown to a major hospital — or even back to the US.